Psalm 137: 1-6

 Their musical instruments are hung on trees; they are silent.

 For there our captors asked of us the lyrics of our songs, and our despoilers urged us to be joyous: “Sing for us the songs of Zion!”

 To compound the despair that engulfed them in their disastrous exile, they were cruelly taunted by their captors.
 They asked for mirth from those who had been dispossessed and taken captive, and who were now in despair.

 How could we sing a song of the LORD in a foreign land?

-Third, the Israelites considered Babylon an unclean land.
-Therefore, it was unseemly to pray to the holy God of Israel in such a profane place.
+Further, the Israelites considered Babylon an unclean land.
+It would have been unseemly to pray to the holy God of Israel in such a profane place.

 If I forget you, Jerusalem, may my right hand be forgotten!
 May my tongue cleave to my palate if I remember you not,

 After reflecting on life in exile without Jerusalem, the psalmist launches into a vow against himself should he ever forget the holy city.
 There is a dramatic change in the verb forms; they shift away from the past tense to an attitude that prevails in the present.

 The psalmist cries out in both anguish and passion, calling down a curse: If the unthinkable happens and he forgets Jerusalem, let his right hand become useless (the Hebrew has “let my right hand wither”).
 If he forgets Jerusalem, let his tongue cleave the roof of his mouth and render him speechless.